yu-hsuan-tseng/ards-bootstrap/README.md

 # ards-bootstrap

 ## Introduction
-`ards-bootstrap` is to kickoff ards project
+`ards-bootstrap` is to kickoff ards project.
+By default, you will get unanonymized dataset after your run `ards-bootstrap`

 ## Prerequisite
 Remember to put cohort-description.csv to this repository before you run shellscript